 He was emotionally disturbed, deeply depressed. ”Unable to cry, climb up and out of the dark pit into a normal boyhood.”
 In time he starts an upward journey from being probably the youngest person sectioned in the UK (for attempting suicide at age 9) he learns enough to understand the need to protect himself from, for example, his sister.
-This led him unfortunately to be admitted to the horrors of the Adult Unit of a mental institution (St Augustine’s) when his school closed for two weeks over the summer.
-Why, we will never fully understand.
+This led him, unfortunately, to be admitted to the horrors of the Adult Unit of a mental institution (St Augustine’s) when his school closed for two weeks over the summer.
+Why we will never fully understand.
 Surely no normal mother would have contemplated an adult unit “where the advanced treatment means that they (medical professionals) could build their careers cooking the brains of patients (with electroconvulsive therapy).
-Fortunately he was not treated so but Susan’s Brother witnessed it happening, every Tuesday and Thursday afternoon.
-That is how he knew which day in the week it was.
+Fortunately, he was not treated so but Susan’s Brother witnessed it happening, every Tuesday and Thursday afternoon.
+That is how he knew which day of the week it was.

 Despite the institutions, the prognosis, the emotional neglect, the bullying and the struggles to learn hampered by dyslexia, Susan’s brother begins to climb up out of the pit.
 The structure and routine of the institutions and schools gave him a degree of security and stability.
 There were glimmers of hope.
-Small acts of kindness that added together became significant and reached deeply down inside him.
-He became fascinated with radios which led him to improving his reading and electronics knowledge from hobby magazines.
+Small acts of kindness that added together became significant and reached deep down inside him.
+He became fascinated with radios which led him to improve his reading and electronics knowledge from hobby magazines.
 He learned to assert himself by not going home, staying away from Susan and beating up the main bully.
 His resilience grows.
-He gains a radio ham receiver licence.
-He progresses out of the institutions into a main stream state school living at home.
-He begins to develop friendly and meaningful relationships with neighbours, particularly the Tolhursts, of whom he says without them he would not be here.
-He develops an interest in motorbikes and in time cars, passing his driving licence test on the first attempt.
-On leaving school he gets a job and lodgings to live independently.
+He gains a radio ham receiver license.
+He progresses out of the institutions into a mainstream state school living at home.
+He begins to develop friendly and meaningful relationships with neighbors, particularly the Tolhursts, of whom he says without them he would not be here.
+He develops an interest in motorbikes and in time cars, passing his driving license test on the first attempt.
+On leaving the school he gets a job and lodgings to live independently.

-Throughout the book there are interesting additions of what the law, guidelines or definitions were in terms of the care and education of children with special needs, back when Susan’s Brother was growing up.
+Throughout the book, there are interesting additions to what the law, guidelines or definitions were in terms of the care and education of children with special needs, back when Susan’s Brother was growing up.
 We can be grateful that times have changed and systems and standards of care and treatment have improved significantly.
 What Susan’s Brother experienced growing up would not be condoned today.